typesupply/opentype-cookbook/readme.md

 For example, to give the user several options to replace a with, you would do this:

     sub a from [a.alt1 a.alt2 a.alt3];

-If you want to name the class and reference it in the rule, you can do this:

-    sub a from @aAlternates;

 Note that the keyword in the middle of the rule is *from* instead of *by*.